devmutinda/monty/README.md

 * `queue` - sets the format of the data to a queue (FIFO)

 ### Compilation
-The monty program compiled as follows:\
+The monty program is compiled as follows:\
 `gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty`

 ### Usage